Robert Vigneau

-Robert Vigneau (born 26 August 1933, in Nice) is a poet of French expression.
-He has published nine collections of poems, in major publishing houses (Gallimard, Seghers ...).
+Robert Jean Pierre Vigneau (26 August 1933 – 18 August 2022) was a French expressionist poet.
+He published nine collections of poems, in major publishing houses (Gallimard, Seghers ...).
 His most famous poems are those he wrote for the youth (The Whale... two of his books were recommended by the Éducation nationale française).

-Vigneau is also a draftsman: he has published two books of drawings, and exhibits periodically, in Japan and France.
+Vigneau was also a draftsman: he published two books of drawings, and exhibited periodically, in Japan and France.

 The poem Jehan l'Advenu by Norge, known for being sung by Georges Brassens, is dedicated to "Robert et Marie-Hélène Vigneau" in the Œuvres poétiques 1923-1973 by Norge, Séghers, 1978, p.
 611.

+Born in Nice on 26 August 1933, he died in Cannes on 18 August 2022, at the age of 88.